UC lacrosse head coach Gina Oliver recaps her teams 9-8 loss at Marquette to finish the 2016 season.

 Oliver was one of 18 players on the U.S. Women's National Team that won gold at the Federation of International Lacrosse (FIL) World Cup in 2013.
 Playing as a defender at the World Cup, Oliver recorded 10 ground balls and caused seven turnovers.
 The highlight came as she was named the player of the game in Team USA's 21-8 semifinal win over England after causing three turnovers and picking-up four ground balls.
 It was the second FIL World Cup gold for Oliver, who also won the World Cup in June 2009 and was named to the All-World Team, which is awarded to the best 12 players in the world.

 A standout midfielder at Ohio State (2002-05), Oliver was a four-year letterwinner for the Buckeyes and earned All-America honors three times.
 During her career, she collected All-America honors from the Intercollegiate Women's Lacrosse Coaches Association (second team in 2003 and third team in 2004), WomensLacrosse.com (first team in 2003 and third team in 2005) and Warrior/Inside Lacrosse (first team in 2003).
 She was the American Lacrosse Conference Player of the Year in 2003 as Ohio State won the American Lacrosse Conference Championship and the league's rookie of the year in 2002.
 Oliver was also a four-time, First-Team All-ALC selection.

-The Pottstown, Pa., native is OSU's career leader in ground balls (236) and caused turnovers (201) and is second in draw controls (121).
+The Pottstown, Pennsylvania, native is OSU's career leader in ground balls (236) and caused turnovers (201) and is second in draw controls (121).
 She is third in career points with 166 while ranking second in goals (125) and sixth in assists (41).

-She earned her bachelor's degree in education from Ohio State in 2005.
+Oliver earned her bachelor's degree in education from Ohio State in 2005.